 Let’s go back to Fiber 101.
 Fibers use the concept of total internal reflection to guide light.
 The refractive index profile of the core and the cladding determine how light is guided, and the term “critical angle” is used to describe when reflection turns to refraction and light is lost from the fiber.
 In short, when fiber is bent tightly, light can be lost.

-the end result of both types of bending is attenuation, the mechanisms and how
+While the end result of both types of bending is attenuation, the mechanisms and how they manifest differ.

 Bend-related loss is also sometimes experienced in cold temperature environments.
 For this reason, fiber and cable qualifications should always include tests to see how products perform in cold temperatures.
 As a network designer, it’s always a good idea to account for at least some optical margin for small potential attenuation increases in cold temperatures.